openintegrationhub/openintegrationhub.github.io/docs/Connectors/UpdateChecklist.md

 ### Stuff you can delete

-- the `schema folder` is not needed.
+- the `schema folder` is needed for the ID Linking and for a more sophisticated Mapping approach between different components.
 - `verifyCredentials.js` is only needed for the elastic.io and not for the Open Integration Hub.
 - `credentials` within the `component.json` is only needed for elastic.io UI.
 Depending on your implementation you may want to keep it.
 With regards to Open Integration Hub, it is not needed.